Anthony Curcio: Brink's robbery

 On September 30, 2008, Curcio, dressed identically to his decoy applicants, pretended to work the grounds near the bank.

-Wearing a blue shirt, jeans, yellow safety vest, work boots, and painter's mask, he pepper-sprayed the Brink's armored car guard who was pushing a dolly loaded with money into the bank.
+Unarmed, wearing a blue shirt, jeans, yellow safety vest, work boots, and painter's mask, he pepper-sprayed the Brink's armored car guard who was pushing a dolly loaded with money into the bank.
 The pepper spray forced the guard to reach for his eyes and release the cart that held the money.
 Curcio grabbed two bags of money, containing more than $400,000, and ran toward the creek.
 Meanwhile, police arrived to find the bank's parking lot filled with men matching the robber's description.

 At the water's edge, Curcio threw the money into the inner tube and pulled himself up the creek with the cables he had previously strung.
 He traveled about 200 yards upstream and exited the creek behind several businesses on the opposite side of the highway from the bank.
 Curcio removed his wig and worker's clothing that had been attached by Velcro, revealing different attire underneath.
 He climbed into the trunk of a getaway vehicle driven by an associate and left.

 Curcio's careful planning and unusual getaway gained national attention.
 The timing of the robbery came days after announcements of the government's bank bailout package that included Bank of America.
 The unique robbery techniques gained notoriety for the mysterious robber who was referred to as the "Craigslist Robber" and "D.B.
 Tuber", after the 1970s hijacker D. B. Cooper.